Jul 5, 2009

 Photo: Mark Van Patten of Missouri Stream Team

 Interviews for the Mid to Upper Mississippi are on-going.
 Due to schedule delays in other parts of the country, time in the St. Louis area was cut short.
-I will return to pick up more interviews at a later date.
+Interviews will continue late spring and early summer 2010.
 Environmental Justice advocates for East St. Louis are especially needed at this point.
 Another area of interest is the long-term history of the Corps of Engineers on the Upper Mississippi.

 Interviews to date include: